analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 The barrier between the wide angle and standard focal lengths is somewhat open to interpretation.
 For some people, wide angle lenses go up to 35mm inclusive, with 50mm being the first true standard focal length.
 Others, however, think 35mm is already long enough to be considered standard.
 Although this is purely a personal preference, this guide considers 35mm lenses to be part of the standard range.

-Standard lenses are the most intuitive to use for most people.
+Standard lenses are very intuitive to use for most people.
 These lenses render the world around us in a very familiar way, which makes composing your images a very straightforward affair.
 Just point, click and in most cases, what you see with your own eyes is what you’re going to get in the picture.

 Standard lenses are the perfect entry-point into the photography world for the vast majority of people, but their applications don’t stop there — far from it, actually.
 A great standard lens is a valuable asset to have in any kit, so let’s take a look at what we have here.

 <h3 id="distagon-35">Sony Zeiss FE 35mm f/1.4 Distagon T*</h3>

-35mm is perhaps the most versatile focal length.
+35mm is arguably the most versatile focal length.
 From street photography, photo-journalism, environmental portraits and even the occasional landscape shot, most everyday scenes look “just right” through a 35mm lens.
 And at f/1.4, there’s plenty of control over depth of field — can you say _bokeh_? — as well as enough speed for low light photography.
 It will come as no surprise, then, that 35mm f/1.4 lenses are a staple of every Full Frame camera system out there.

 The **[Sony Zeiss FE 35mm f/1.4 Distagon T\*](http://amznlinks.com/global?user=analogsenses&us=B00U29GNBO&uk=B00UJRSOB6&es=B00UJRSOB6)** is the first such lens for the Full Frame E-mount system, and what a lens it is.
-Designed as a collaboration between the two companies, it is manufactured by Sony up to Zeiss specifications, and it’s currently the fastest 1st-party lens for the E-mount system, together with the 50mm f/1.4 and 85mm f/1.4 primes.
+Designed as a collaboration between the two companies, it is manufactured by Sony up to Zeiss specifications.
+It’s currently the fastest 1st-party lens for the E-mount system, together with the 50mm f/1.4 and 85mm f/1.4 primes.
 But more on those later.

 <img src="https://c4.staticflickr.com/2/1704/23729877683_c3c014ecc8_o.jpg" width="500"/>

 On the technical front, the lens features a Distagon design with 12 elements in 8 groups and 9 rounded aperture blades.
 These two design treats give it a superior bokeh when compared to similar lenses for other systems.
 Sharpness is excellent across the frame right from f/1.4, and the lens becomes razor-sharp when stopped down a bit, even in the extreme corners.
 It also uses Zeiss’ T\* coating, and has weather sealing.

-Besides its speed, the 35mm Distagon is also noteworthy in that it features a switch that changes the clicky-ness of the aperture ring: with just a simple flick you can choose between having nice and reassuring clicks every 1/3rd of a stop, or having a completely click-less aperture ring that is smooth and silent, and therefore better suited for video recording.
+Besides its speed, the 35mm Distagon is also noteworthy in that it features a physical switch that changes the clicky-ness of the aperture ring: with just a simple flick you can choose between having nice and reassuring clicks every 1/3rd of a stop, or having a completely click-less aperture ring that is smooth and silent, and therefore better suited for video recording.

 Finally, the 35mm Distagon is a rather big and heavy lens, especially for a mirrorless system.
-And at $1,598, it’s also towards the more expensive end of the FE lens lineup, and is in fact one of the most expensive 35mm lenses for any camera system.
+And at $1,598, it’s also towards the more expensive end of the FE lens lineup.
+In fact, it is one of the most expensive 35mm lenses for any camera system.
 However, its optical performance and excellent build quality more than make up for its high price and considerable heft.
 If you value lenses as long-term investments, you’ll be absolutely delighted by this one.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>